particle-iot/particle-workshops/content/docs/ch3.md

 ![](./images/03/flash.png)

-## Reading from the temperature and tumidity sensor
+## Reading from the temperature and humidity sensor

-To work with the onboard temperature and humidity sensor, we'll use a library that wraps up all of the internals of dealing with this particlar I2C device.
+To work with the onboard temperature and humidity sensor, we'll use a library that wraps up all of the internals of dealing with this particular I2C device.

 ### Installing the `Si7021` library